-Here are our tips for introducing a stroller cover or blackout shade for a travel crib to your baby:
+Here are my tips for introducing a stroller cover or blackout shade for a travel crib to your baby:

 Don’t use it for the first time when you want your baby to nap.
 Put it on and let your baby look at it and touch it.